ray-project/kuberay/docs/deploy/kuberay-with-MCAD.md

 ```
 - As seen the cluster is dispatched and pods are running.

-- Let's submit another kuberay cluster and see it queued without creating pending pods using command `kubectl create -f aw-raycluster.yaml`, note please change cluster name from `name: raycluster-autoscaler` to `name: raycluster-autoscaler-1` and re-submit
+- Let's submit another Ray cluster and see it queued without creating pending pods using command `kubectl create -f aw-raycluster.yaml`, note please change cluster name from `name: raycluster-autoscaler` to `name: raycluster-autoscaler-1` and re-submit

 ```
 Conditions: